Join us in protecting our community! Your support matters.

 Enough already with the insane high-rise buildings blocking sunshine and increasing traffic along Thrift.

-reconsider this development.
+My sister-in-law lives on Thrift and cannot sit out on her condo balcony for conversation because of the high volume of traffic noise on Thrift.
+PLEASE reconsider this development.
 I live one block away from the White Rock area in South Surrey but care very much about the development of this lovely area.

 Thank you. -PC